 Can hyperinflation happen in the US or developed markets?

-The US has three of the six aforementioned characteristics (low FX reserve, large deficits, negative real interest rates) and doesn’t have the others.
+The US has three of the six aforementioned characteristics:

 The US has the world’s top reserve currency but lacks FX reserves/”world money”.
 The US’s financial situation is not sustainable, but is not likely to lead to spiraling inflation because it lacks foreign-denominated debt commitments as is typical.

 However, the US will eventually face a large debt reckoning.
-And it will essentially devalue its way out of this given the lack of other options that are politically palatable – e.g., higher taxes (impossible to get the money needed), lower spending, lower incomes.
+And it will essentially devalue its way out of this given the lack of other options that are politically palatable – e.g., higher taxes (impossible to get the money needed because the productivity growth rates are too low), lower spending, lower incomes.

 When the loss of reserve status occurs, it means Americans will no longer get to spend as much as the decline in the currency will go on until a new balance of payments equilibrium is reached.